- Is your drafting chair hurting your back?

 - Flip-up contoured padded armrests.

-- Tilt and lock function allows for up to 120° rocking.
+- Tilt and lock function enables up to 120° rocking.

 - Can be difficult to recline